Safe and Optimal Learning from Preferences via Weighted Temporal Logic with Applications in Robotics and Formula 1: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

-In this work, we proposed a safe learning-from-human-feedback framework using temporal logic formalism that can be efficiently solved to optimality.
-The framework consists of two key procedures, structural pruning and $\log$-transform.
+In this work, we proposed a safe learning-from-human-feedback framework, based on temporal logic formalism, that can be efficiently solved to optimality.
+The framework consists of two key procedures: structural pruning and $\log$-transform.
 Structural pruning systematically removes parts of the robustness tree that do not affect the robustness value, reducing the problem size.
 The $\log$-transform linearizes the robustness computation constraints with respect to weights, enabling an MILP formulation.
 We demonstrated the performance of the proposed method on two experiments: the preference learning problem for a robot navigation task and the learning-to-rank problem using Formula 1 data.
-Results show that the method can capture and reflect diverse preferences effectively.
+Results show that the method can capture diverse preferences effectively.

 Despite the success of the proposed method in the experiments, several factors may limit its applicability.
-First, the method requires domain knowledge and expertise in writing temporal logic formulas to define task specifications.
+Mainly, the method requires domain knowledge and expertise in writing temporal logic formulas to define task specifications, as well as careful hyperparameter tuning to avoid overfitting.
 While this need introduces a reliance on expert input, it comes with the benefit of interpretability.
-Second, MILP formulation requires linear objective functions, which may restrict the applicability to problems that involve non-linear objectives or require certain forms of regularization.
-Looking forward, we plan to integrate more streamlined task specification methods, potentially using large language models to translate plain sentences to STL formulas.
+Looking forward, we plan to integrate more streamlined task specification methods, potentially using large language models to translate natural language descriptions to STL formulas.